madminer-tool/madminer/README.md

 ### Installation

-Clone repository and make sure it is in the PYTHONPATH.
+Clone the repository and run `pip install -e <path to repository>`.

 ## Tutorial